mejarc/mejarc/README.md

 - 🌱 I’m currently learning React.

 - 😄 Pronouns: she/her
-- 📫 How to reach me: email, always.
-I generally avoid Slack, IRC, etc.
+- 📫 How to reach me: email.
+I generally avoid synchronous means (phone, Slack, IRC).
 <!--
 **mejarc/mejarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.